One Accident, Two Claims: When to Speak to an Injury Lawyer in BC

 In order to pursue a tort claim, you must give notice to the potential defendant soon after you have suffered an injury or even suspect you have been hurt.
 In addition to the notice period there is also a limitation on how long you can wait before filing the claim.
 You may be prevented from suing if you begin your lawsuit after the limitation period has expired.
-A car accident lawyer in Surrey can help you get started with what is required right away.
+A car accident injury lawyer can help you get started with what is required right away.

 It is important to obtain legal advice when applying for accident benefits or starting a tort claim as the process is complicated.
 A lawyer can answer the questions discussed above, such as: